The Fourth State

-The Fourth State (Die vierte Macht) is a 2012 German thriller film directed by Dennis Gansel and starring Moritz Bleibtreu, Kasia Smutniak, Max Riemelt, Rade Serbedzija, Mark Ivanir and Isabella Vinet.
+The Fourth State (Die vierte Macht) is a 2012 German psychological thriller film directed by Dennis Gansel and starring Moritz Bleibtreu, Kasia Smutniak, Max Riemelt, Rade Serbedzija, Mark Ivanir and Isabella Vinet.
 It premiered in Germany on 8 March 2012.
 The working title was The Year of the Snake.

 Plot

 The film opens with a man leaving his Moscow apartment building.
 On his way out he notices strange activity in the basement, but ignores it.
 As he leaves, the entire apartment building is destroyed in an explosion.

 13 years later, the German tabloid journalist Paul Jensen (Moritz Bleibtreu) arrives in Moscow to work on a magazine owned by his late father's friend Onjegin (Rade Serbedzija).
 One day while buying a sandwich Paul witnesses the customer in front of him being assassinated in the street.
 Paul's photographer partner Dima (Max Riemelt) tells Paul that the victim was a famous journalist whose TV show got canceled due to him being critical of the government.

 Paul meets up with the journalist Katja (Kasia Smutniak) in the lunchroom.
 Katja wants to publish an article about the assassinated journalist, but Jensen's editor does not dare to.
 Paul suggests that Katja rewrite the article and that he then publishes it in the celebrity section on account of the journalist's fame.
 Paul and Katja meet at a bar in the evening and Katja reveals that the journalist knew his father.
 Paul and Katja end up drunk and dance.
 The following day the two meet at a protest rally and Paul encounters Katja's brother Anatoly (Grigoriy Dobrygin).
 Police arrive and declare the protest illegal and Paul and Katja leave.
 They retreat to Paul's apartment and end up making love.
 The next day Katja finds out that Paul published the article without telling his editor.
 The editor tells Paul to never do anything like it again as they are now at risk of being shut down.
 Dima finds out about Paul's relationship with Katja and warns him not to have serious relationships with Russian women much to Paul's confusion.

 Paul later meets with Katja at a party and she seems distracted and nervous.
 As they walk past a subway station a man approaches Paul for a lighter and Katja runs into the subway.
 Seconds later the subway is destroyed by an explosion that throws Paul through the air and knocks him unconscious.
 Paul wakes up at a hospital and is met by police.
 He is told that a backpack he helped carry for Katja contained explosives and that Katja died in the explosion in the subway.
 Paul is charged for terrorism and is presented with evidence that he is unable to prove false.